Quasi-alternating surgeries: The Baker--Luecke asymmetric L-space knots

 Now let $K$ be one of the above $14$ knots.
 We then use Strategy~\ref{strat:symmetryexceptional_slopes} to compute the symmetry-exceptional slopes of $K$.
 In total, we have found $43$ slopes with symmetry groups $\Z_2$ and $1$ slope with symmetry group $\Z_2^2$.
 These are displayed in Table~\ref{tab:BL_Knots_alt}.
 Every dbc slope is contained in this list.

-Then we use the branch locus search (Strategy~\ref{strat:branchlocussearch}) to look for the branching sets of the symmetry-exceptional slopes.
+Then we use the branch set search (Strategy~\ref{strat:branchlocussearch}) to look for the branching sets of the symmetry-exceptional slopes.
 Every one of these knots has exactly two alternating slopes; these were already found in~\cite{BKM_alt}.
 Moreover, we have identified explicit branching sets for $5$ more slopes among these knots.
 These other $5$ branching sets are given by links in manifolds different from $S^3$ and thus do not certify these slopes as dbc slopes.
 Since $4$ of these $5$ slopes have symmetry $\Z_2$, this is sufficient to conclude that those slopes are not dbc slopes.
 The remaining slope is the one with symmetry $\Z_2^2$ and its other branching sets have not yet been determined.
 For the other symmetry-exceptional slopes our code could not identify explicit branching sets.
+These are marked as `unknown' in the table. \end{proof}

-This is most likely because the branching sets are too complicated to appear in the list over which we have iterated.
-Nevertheless, we expect these slopes to not be dbc slopes.
-But at the moment we cannot prove that and thus they appear as possibly dbc slopes in Table~\ref{tab:BL_Knots_alt}. \end{proof}
+\begin{rem} The fact that the branch set search did not terminate for some of these examples is because the branching sets are too complicated to appear in our search.
+We expect that these slopes are not dbc slopes, that is, we expect the quotient manifold is not $S^3$.
+However as the search was inconclusive, their status as dbc slopes remains unknown in Table~\ref{tab:BL_Knots_alt}. \end{rem}